aoliverio/builder/README.md

-# Builder plugin for CakePHP 3.x
+# Builder is a plugin for CakePHP 3.x application

 ## Installation